Flag This Hub

 I also don’t follow people just because they are famous.
 Most celebrities have nothing to say I want to hear and they don’t typically refollow because they are only interested in being heard.
 They make their living reading words a writer wrote, singing songs or playing games; this doesn’t make them interesting to listen to.

-There are a few famous people I follow because they are my friends, entertaining or informative but Charlie Sheen nor Lady Ga Ga are on my list.
+There are a few famous people I follow because they are my friends, entertaining or informative but Charlie Sheen and Lady Ga Ga are not on my list.

 People I’m most apt to follow: